Omnicoin-Project/MyBB-Plugin/README.md

 A plugin to integrate Omnicoin into MyBB forums.

 Project currently under development.
-The [Omnicoin team](https://github.com/Omnicoin-Project/Omnicoin/wiki/Omnicoin-Team) are working on this project along with [Storm-](http://www.hackforums.net/member.php?action=profile&uid=2206336) who volunteered to provide his experience with MyBB plugins.
+The [Omnicoin team](https://github.com/Omnicoin-Project/Omnicoin/wiki/Omnicoin-Team) are working on this project, along with a bit of help from [.Matt]().

 An omnicha.in API will be used to verify addresses added to each profile.
 The address will then be displayed on the profile, with a list of past addresses (which also helps prevent scammers).
 A "balance" field will be added to the member information on each post.